jqlang/jq/docs/content/manual/manual.md

 ## Iteration operator: `.[]` {#iteration-operator}

+The operator `.[]` returns the values contained inside the input value.

 If the input is an array, then `.[]` returns all elements of the array, and if the input is an object, `.[]` returns all the values of the object.
 For example, running `.[]` with the input `[1,2,3]` produces the